albnnc/naql/spec/README.md

 | operator  |   :    |
 | operand   |   ,    |

-Every other then separating occurence of separator character SHOULD be URI encoded.
+Every other then separating occurence of separator character MUST be URI encoded.

-**2.** _Query_ string MUST be splittable into the list of _parameters_ by the _parameter separator_.
+**2.** _Query_ string splits into array of _parameter_ strings by all occurences of the _parameter separator_.

 **3.** If _parameter_ string includes _name separator_, then it splits into _name_ and _value_ by the first occurence of _name separator_.
 If not, then the whole _parameter_ represents its _name_ and MUST be evaluated to `true`.